oddbird/oddsite/content/jobs.rst

 You:
 ----

-- Have experience writing S for the web, preferably not limited to a single framework
+- Have experience writing JavaScript for the web, preferably not limited to a single framework
 - Enjoy solving complex problems with readable, efficient, tested code
 - Can explain the decisions behind your work, and the tradeoffs involved